Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/upgrade_prereqs_ibm_i/update_ibm_i.md

 title: "Apply a service pack or patch"
 linkTitle: "Update with a service pack or patch"
 weight: 210
---- This section describes how to apply a patch or Service Pack to Transfer CFT in an IBM i environment.
+---This section describes how to apply a patch or Service Pack to Transfer CFT in an IBM i environment.

 ## Display information